+Michael Sieler, Collen Al-Samarrie, Kristin Kasschau, Michael Kent, Thomas J. Sharpton

 Abstract

-Despite zebrafish’s long-established importance as a model organism and their increasing use in microbiome-targeted studies, there is a lack of consensus regarding husbandry practices involving diet.
+Despite the long-established importance of zebrafish as a model organism and their increasing use in microbiome-targeted studies, there is a lack of consensus regarding husbandry practices involving diet.
 Diet is known to influence the structure of the gut microbiome and physiology of zebrafish.
-Given, the microbiome’s important role in maintaining host health through digestion of nutrients and fighting pathogens, diet-associated differences in the microbiome could impact host health and study outcomes.
-Key knowledge gaps remain about whether commonly used laboratory diets influence zebrafish microbiomes across their development and when exposed to a pathogen.
-Here we show that diet drives gut microbiome successional development and sensitivities to pathogen exposure.
-We found that at 3 months fish gut microbiomes stratified by diet, and these effects accumulated across development that resulted in diet-dependent differences in the microbiome and physiology at 6 months of age.
-Furthermore, we found that sensitivity to pathogen exposure depended on diet.
+Given, the microbiome’s important role in mediating host physiology and the potential for diet to drive variation in microbiome composition, efforts to evaluate zebrafish diets should consider their impact on the microbiome.
+To clarify the impact of diet on the zebrafish gut microbiome, we grew NNN fish on one of three different common laboratory diets and measured how the microbiome’s successional development varies as a function of diet.
+We also exposed fish to Mycobacterium chelonae, a prolific intestinal pathogen of zebrafish, to discern if dietary background impacts the microbiome’s sensitivity to infection.
+We found that 3 month old zebrafish gut microbiomes stratify by diet, and these effects accumulated across development that resulted in diet-dependent differences in the microbiome and physiology at 6 months of age.
+Furthermore, we found that different diets modulated the gut microbiome’s sensitivity to exposure to M. chelonae. pathogen exposure depended on diet.
 Our results demonstrate that variation in husbandry practices around diet impacts the composition of the gut microbiome.
 Collectively, our results indicate that researchers should carefully consider the role of diet in their zebrafish microbiome studies and that diet should be controlled for when integrating microbiome data across studies.

 Introduction

 Despite zebrafish’s long-established importance as a model organism and their increasing use in microbiome-targeted studies, key knowledge gaps remain about how diet influences their microbiome.
 In contrast to mice, zebrafish do not have a standard reference diet (Watts).
 Prior research has found husbandry choices involving diet can induce variation in study outcomes and challenge efforts to compare results across studies (Fowler, Watts).
 Moreover, experimental, commercial and laboratory diets result in different microbiome and health outcomes (Fowler, Leigh, Rawls, Others?).
-However, what is not known is if zebrafish gut microbiome communities differ between commonly used laboratory diets, and if these differences persist throughout development.
+However, it remains unknown zebrafish gut microbiome communities differ between commonly used laboratory diets, and if these differences persist throughout development.

 By 3 months of age Zebrafish are developmentally considered adults.
 Their immune systems have finished developing, they are sexually mature, and have reached full body size (citation).
 However, zebrafish microbiomes continue to develop as they age, becoming increasingly diverse and stable (Xiao).
 Prior to adulthood, zebrafish microbiome assembly is more susceptible to environmental influences of drift and dispersal, but with age these effects decline until senescence (Stephens2016).
-Additionally, the microbiome has been linked to an array of health outcomes involving obesity, X, Y and Z across an array of organisms, including zebrafish (citations).
+Additionally, the microbiome links to an array of health outcomes involving obesity, X, Y and Z across an array of organisms, including zebrafish (citations).
 Generally, microbiomes are stable once established.
 Therefore, early-life assembly of the gut microbiome could have long-term implications on host health, such as resistance to infection (citation).